davedittrich/python_secrets/README.rst

 .. note::

-   The root directory will be created automatically for you the first time you create an environment.
+   The secrets base directory may be created automatically for you the first time you create an environment.
+See documentation for the :ref:`usage:init` command for more information.

 ..